lee-naish/Pawns/README.md

 # Pawns

-Pawns
+Pawns (Pointer Assignment Without Nasty Surprises) is a declarative/imperative language.
+It supports typical features of a strict functional language such as algebraic data types, polymorphism, higher order programming and pure (referentially transparent) functions.
+It also supports imperative features such as destructive update via pointers and global variables (including IO).
+Unlike other declarative/imperative languages, all data constructor arguments can have pointers to them and be updated, all side-effects in the code are made obvious by annotations and such impure code can be encapsulated inside a pure function.
+The compiler checks annotations and purity by analysis of data structure sharing and where functions may update their arguments, additional declarations concerning update and sharing are required.

-(Pointer Assignment Without Nasty Surprises) is a declarative/imperative language.
+This is
 Version: 1.230114
 developed by Lee Naish
 (basicaly a proof of concept for what I think are some neat language